jeremiah-shaulov/office_spirit_mysql/README.md

 - `ignoreSpace` (boolean) - if present, parser on server side can ignore spaces before '(' in built-in function names
 - `multiStatements` (boolean) - if present, SQL can contain multiple statements separated with ';', so you can upload dumps, but SQL injection attacks become more risky

-Connection from the poll can be asked with `pool.forConn()` function:
+Connection from the pool can be asked with `pool.forConn()` function:

 ```ts
 MyPool.forConn<T>(callback: (conn: MyConn) => Promise<T>, dsn?: Dsn|string): Promise<T>